Supporting Vital Research

 This information may help fine tune exercise prescription in the future.
 Our results will provide pilot data to obtain funding for a larger study.
 A thesis and manuscripts on a systematic review of the muscle deficits present in patients with scoliosis and summary of our endurance measurements will be published in the coming year related to this project.

 University of Toronto

 I am honoured to have been awarded the 2013 Ann Collins Whitmore Memorial Fund which helped to support my research initiatives as a PhD student at the University of Toronto.
 My research focused on developing and validating a new measure to assess physiotherapy students during their clinical education placements that will be used across Canada.
 The new measure, the Canadian Physiotherapy Assessment of Clinical Performance (ACP) was found to be valid and practical when we pilot tested it from March – December 2013 in Canadian schools which was available online and on paper, and in English and French.
-We are very excited to have a new measure that is applicable to Canadian PT practice and appears to be meaning and easier to use for PTs, their students and faculty.
+We are very excited to have a new measure that is applicable to Canadian physiotherapy practice and appears to be meaning and easier to use for physiotherapists, their students and faculty.

 Vanina Dal Bello-Haas, PT, PhD

 My colleagues and I are very appreciative of our 2013 Saint Elizabeth Research Grant for Community Based Projects (Physiotherapy Foundation of Canada; PFC).
 The funds are being used to examine the feasibility and acceptability of a rehabilitation service delivery model (MAC H2OPE Clinic) for low-income Hamilton residents living in the downtown core.
 It is well known that low-income Hamiltonians have difficulty accessing much needed rehabilitation services, and many daily life inequities related to socioeconomic determinants of health place low-income Hamiltonians at further disadvantages for accessing services.